How to use custom fields (Content + URL+hashtags) in Revive Old Post

 In this tutorial, we are going to go through the process of using custom fields as a way to grab data for sharing.
 To start, navigate to WordPress Dashboard-> Revive Old Post -> Post Format.
 The below image shows how to enable the custom field option for Post Content, post link, and hashtags

 Now we've seen how to activate and enter your custom fields, let's see how to actually create them.
 If you are using a plugin to create custom fields on the posts screen you most likely already know how to get your custom field name.
-If you've never used a custom posts type plugin then this tutorial is more targetted at you.
+If you've never used a custom posts type plugin then this tutorial is more targeted at you.

 Start by going to your post and enable the custom fields option if it's not already enabled.
 To do so click "Screen options" at the top and check the "Custom fields" option: